Tours Amphitheatre: Original structure

-The dimensions of this pseudo-elliptical amphitheater in the first phase of its existence, are valued at 112 meters for the major axis and 94 meters for the minor axis.
-Its estimated area is 8,270 meters2.
+The dimensions of this pseudo-elliptical amphitheater in the first phase of its existence, are estimated at 112 metres for the major axis and 94 metres for the minor axis.
+Its estimated area is 8,270 metres2.
 This is based on research as of 2017.
-The dimensions of the arena were approximately 68 meters by 50 meters with an area of 2670 m2.
+The dimensions of the arena were approximately 68 metres by 50 metres with an area of 2670 m2.
 The 5600 m2 of the cavea could accommodate at least 14,000 spectators.
 The structure had eight vomitoria, four of which were the primary entrances and allowed access at the arena level as well as a higher level of the cavea.
 The other four were secondary, leading to the middle part of the cavea via stairs.
-The north and south vomitoria had a vault height of about 7.5 meters and a width of 4.9 meters; vomitoria on the west were smaller, measuring only 6.8 meters high and 2.5 meters wide.
+The north and south vomitoria had a vault height of about 7.5 metres and a width of 4.9 metres; vomitoria on the west were smaller, measuring only 6.8 metres high and 2.5 metres wide.
 There were likely eight additional entrances, as it likely had a double exterior staircase at the front of the amphitheater similar to the amphitheatre of Pompeii.
 The orientation of the amphitheater was deliberately aligned with the city's street plan: its minor axis continues towards the west, along the Decumanus Maximus of the city, while its long axis is parallel to Cardo.